marijadejanoska/MBStream/README.md

 ## Testing

-Unit tests are located in `MBStream.Tests`.
+Unit tests are located in `MBStream.TestProject1`.
 To run all tests:

 dotnet test